Militarization: Political

 Militaristic ideas are referred to within civilian contexts.
-The War on Poverty declared by President Lyndon B. Johnson, and the War on drugs declared by President Richard Nixon, are rhetorical wars.
+The war on poverty declared by President Lyndon B. Johnson, and the war on drugs declared by President Richard Nixon, are rhetorical wars.
 They are not declared against a concrete, military enemy which can be defeated, but are symbolic of the amount of effort, sacrifice, and dedication which needs to be applied to the issue.
-They may also be a means of consolidating executive power, because war implies emergency powers for the executive branch which are normally reserved for the legislature.
+They may also be a means of consolidating executive power.
 As well, politicians have invoked militaristic ideas with rhetorical wars on other social issues.
 Some governments draw on militaristic imagery when they appoint "task forces" of bureaucrats to address pressing political or social issues.